bharathkumarms525/readyassist/README.md

 Your dashcam will be installed within 24 hours of placing the order, during your selected time slot that suits your convenience.

 #### How long does the installation process take?
 The installation usually takes 1-2 hours, depending on the type of dashcam and the installation method required.
+Basic single-camera dashcams typically require about 1 hour for installation, while more advanced systems with multiple cameras, parking mode functionality, or specialized mounting requirements may take up to 2 hours.
+Our technicians use professional-grade equipment and follow manufacturer specifications to ensure optimal performance and longevity of your dashcam system.

 #### Does the product and installation come with a warranty?
 Yes, the dashcam comes with a 1-year manufacturer's warranty, and the installation is covered with a 7-day warranty for your peace of mind.